 The event also held an exhibition of #CircularFashion products and brands.
 Among many inspiring items, one outfit of my capsule collection “Further – textile rebirth catalyst”, which is based on the chemical recycle of cotton, could be seen and touched.

-You can check more about Alice’s presentation (in Spanish) at Slow Fashion Next channel.
+You can check more about the presentations (in Spanish) at Slow Fashion Next channel.